 Initially, there were plans for a branch from West of Haymarket to Granton that would mostly have been on the alignment of a former railway line, and would eventually be joined up with the original line at Newhaven, creating a circular route and also for a branch from the Airport line at Ingliston heading to Newbridge, both lines have been cancelled but may be revived in the future.

-The opening of the tramway was much delayed having been due to open in February 2011 and eventually opening on 31st May 2014, over 3 years late.
+The opening of the tramway was much delayed having been due to open in February 2011, however the line eventually opened on 31st May 2014, over 3 years late and massively over budget.

 The first tram arrived in Edinburgh during 2010.
-Tram 252 was displayed on Princes Street at the newly built tram stop over the summer and it was later displayed at Leith.
+Tram 252 was displayed on Princes Street at the newly built Princes Street tram stop throughout Summer 2010 and was later displayed at Leith.

 On 12th December, tram 277 became the first tram to move under it's own power and outwith the confines of the newly completed depot with a test run from Gogar Depot to the Airport.
 Moving on to December 2013 and with construction work completed, the trams could finally be tested on the line between Edinburgh Airport and Edinburgh Park.
 History was made overnight between 4th/5th December 2013 when Tram 264 would become the first tram to run under it's own power in the city centre since the closure of the 1st Generation tramway in 1956 when it reached York Place.
 On 18th December tram 265 also reached York Place with a run to reveal the livery that the trams would carry in service.
 The Maroon and White colour scheme, which is the same as the Lothian buses livery was the third different livery carried by the trams since their delivery.